20602 - COMPUTER SCIENCE (ALGORITHMS)

-Scope of the course is to provide the basic conceptual tools at the root of basic classes of optimization and sampling algorithms.
-These notions and method which are extensively used in subsequent courses of the education program.
+Scope of the course is to provide the conceptual tools at the root of basic classes of optimization and sampling algorithms.
+These notions and method are extensively used in subsequent courses of the education program.

 - Review of complexity theory and approximation schemes.

 - Optimization algorithms: Linear Programming and integer Programming.